Only employers can claim tax deductions on premiums paid for the group health insurance policy for employees in India.

 As is the case, to be eligible for group health policy benefits, the employee should be in active employment.

 Regardless of the tax benefit, the premium payable is an expense, and it will make sense for the employers to reduce it by taking relevant steps.
+There are many factors that affect the premium calculation for group health insurance.

 A case on the Tax Benefit of Group Health Insurance Policy